5ecompendium/bestiary/_creatures/tortle-druid.md

 ***Hold Breath.*** The tortle can hold its breath for 1 hour.

 ***Spellcasting.*** The tortle is a 4th-level spellcaster.
-Its spellcasting ability is Wisdom.
+Its spellcasting ability is Wisdom (spell save DC 12, +4 to hit with spell attacks).
 It has the following druid spells prepared:

 * Cantrips (at will): <i>druidcraft, guidance, produce flame</i>